Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

 ![image](uploads/b7e1113854b8c44d37d6aab54c96503b/image.png)

-We highly recommend to get used to using the debugger in this way.
+We strongly recommend to get used to the debugger in this way.